 So why are there so many harmful products on the market?
 Most American women assume their intimate care products have been tested for safety.
-Sadly, cosmetic products (wipes, washes and moisturizers) have been highly unregulated since 1938 and do not require safety testing.
-Companies can include harmful ingredients, additives and are not required to report any health complaints from their customers.
+Sadly, cosmetic products (wipes, washes and moisturizers) have been highly unregulated since 1938 and most do not require safety testing.
+This means manufacturers can include harmful ingredients or additives and are not required to report any health complaints from their customers.

-Second, tampons, condoms, menstrual cups lubricants (items that are inserted into the vagina) are considered medical devices.
+Items that are inserted into the vagina such as tampons, condoms, menstrual cups and lubricants are considered medical devices.
 Although you would think they would contain strict manufacturing and label requirements, products classified as medical devices do not need to disclose ingredients on their packaging.
 This could mean harmful additives may be included in your products without being listed and in turn can pose serious health risks for women.

 Black and Latina Women Are More Prone to Vaginal Infection from Toxic Ingredients

 Another important consideration is your ethnic background.
 Studies have shown that Latina and Black women are more prone to vaginal infections than Caucasian women.
 Black and Latina women are genetically more susceptible to bacterial vaginosis, yeast infections and other women’s health infections because they have a different vaginal microbiome makeup that creates a naturally higher pH level.
 It is thus easier to create pH imbalance among these women, so when they are exposed to products with toxic and irritating ingredients, it increases the risk of infections.